xaya/xaya_tutorials/XAYA Electron Help/Top.md

 Ten languages are currently supported.
 More language will follow.

-Anyone wishing to help with translations can <a href="https://github.com/xaya/xaya_electron/tree/master/src/assets/i18n" target="_blank">find the language resources at the open source Github respository here</a>.
+Anyone wishing to help with translations can <a href="https://github.com/xaya/xaya_electron/tree/master/src/assets/i18n" >find the language resources at the open source Github respository here</a>.